top of page

 Location:

-Rabbit Hole Computing will be displaying its latest SCSI, IDE, and SATA-based storage solutions, including our 32-bit PCI SATA Hard Card and ZuluIDE, our new ATAPI CD-ROM/Optical Disc Emulator, as well as various other retrocomputing accessories we've designed and manufactured.
+Rabbit Hole Computing will be displaying & selling its latest SCSI, IDE, and SATA-based storage solutions, including our 32-bit PCI SATA Hard Card and ZuluIDE, our new ATAPI CD-ROM/Optical Disc Emulator, as well as various other retrocomputing accessories we've designed and manufactured.

 https://shop.rabbitholecomputing.com